|Micro-Dramatic Songs from Prague II

 for soprano and piano (BMI)

-This song cycle was written in the Spring of 2010 first in my Oregon studio, Waterhouse Studio, and then completed in Prague, in my Břevnov flat.
-The songs are based on my own texts most of which were written in the the Spring 2009, while in Prague, just after completing the Micro-Dramatic Songs from Prague I (2009) for marimba, soprano and string trio.
-These songs, like the previous, are presented as musical vignettes which are meant to be humorous, and both socially and personally reflective.
+This song cycle is based on my own texts most of which were written in the the Spring 2009, while in Prague, just after completing the Micro-Dramatic Songs from Prague I (2009) for marimba, soprano and string trio.
+Like the previous set, they are presented as musical vignettes which are meant to be humorous, and both socially and personally reflective.
 With the pauses between songs, this cycle has a duration of about eleven minutes.

 Click title to see and hear.